 CMS announced the standard Medicare Part B monthly premium will be $135.50 in 2019 for some ($1626 per year), with a $185 deductible (up $2).
 High income seniors will pay between $189.60 and $460.50 per month.
 CMS says about 5% of Medicare beneficiaries pay the high-income premiums for Part B. Medicare Part B covers physician services, outpatient hospital services, certain home health services, durable medical equipment, and other items.
 The Medicare Part A hospital insurance deductible will rise $24 to $1364.
 Released Oct.
 12, 2018

-Based on the bids submitted by Part D Medicare prescription drug plans, CMS estimates that the average monthly premium that beneficiaries will pay for standard Part D coverage in 2019 will be $32.50, a slight decline from 2018.
-Reported September 2018.
+Based on the bids submitted by Part D Medicare prescription drug plans, CMS estimates that the average monthly premium that beneficiaries will pay for standard Part D coverage in 2020 will be $30.00, a decline of $2.50 per month from 2019.
+Reported July 2019.

 This site helps you locate supplemental health insurance plans, find out their prices (premiums), and link to a page to check Medicare Eligibility.
 Generally, one has to be age 65 or disabled to qualify for Medicare.
 Early retirement at age 62 does NOT by itself allow someone to receive Medicare benefits

 Medicare’s help line for selecting a prescription drug plan (Medicare Part D) is 1-800-633-4227 (1-800-MEDICARE), or click on how to get drug coverage

 April 2019 report by CMS discusses the state of the Medicare Trust funds – a $741 billion program for 59.9 million people in 2018.
 Medicare expenditures alone are estimated at 3.7% of gross domestic product (2018).
 The depletion of the hospital trust fund is projected occur by 2026 (the same as projected last year).
 In 2018, the average benefit per enrollee was $13,257.